tradingstrategy-ai/docs/source/glossary.rst

         Erigon supports some alternative blockchains to Ethereum mainnet, like Polygon and BNB Chain.
 Erigon is not available for all EVM-compatible networks, as the project was started many years after GoEthereum, which had become the de facto standard EVM implementation at that point.

+    Storj

+        `Storj <https://www.storj.io/>`__ is a decentralized cloud storage platform that allows users to rent out unused hard drive space for digital file storage.
+        It offers zero-trust security and can be used for large file storage, streaming and backups.
+        Storj runs on its own blockchain model, but for the interaction the user does not need to know about the blockchain at all.

+        Due to its decentralised mode, Storj storage and egress costs are very competitive compared to centralised cloud offerings such as from Amazon, Microsoft or Google.